 2. Board Seats and Advisory Roles

 This path offers something many founders miss after exit: a reason to show up.
-Board meetings, strategy sessions, a team that values input.
+Board meetings, strategy sessions, and a team that values input.
 It scratches the itch without demanding the all-consuming commitment of building.

 The danger is underestimating the commitment.
 A board seat at a growing company demands real attention, and multiple board seats can become a full-time job in disguise.
 One or two meaningful engagements beat five superficial ones.